ready-player1/SwiftLinkedList/README.md

 list // LinkedList[2, 4]
 ```

-When you need to remove the first element of the list that satisfies the given predicate, to use remove(where:) method.
+When you need to remove the first element of the list that satisfies the given predicate, to use the remove(where:) method.

 ```swift
 let list = LinkedList<Int>()